mukeshpanchal27/easy-author-avatar-image/readme.txt

 3. Click on Upload.
 4. Find the file you downloaded (easy-author-avatar-image.zip) and upload it.
 5. Activate the plugin through the 'Plugins' menu in WordPress
+6. Go to Easy Author Avatar Image Settings and Enable Profile Section.
-6. Go to Users->Your Profile and get started!
+7. Go to Users->Your Profile and get started!
 If you have multiple users, they all can log in and upload an image, too.

 == Frequently Asked Questions ==